svof/svof/doc/enchanter.rst

   reenchant
     Repeats the last order.

-  vconfig enchantGetGold <command>
+  vconfig enchantgetgold <command>
     Sets the command how to retrieve gold coins, if one is needed for the enchantment (action **flipcoin**).
 The command may contain '$' as command separator.

-  vconfig enchantPutGold <command>
+  vconfig enchantputgold <command>
     Sets the command how to put gold coins away, if one is needed for the enchantment (action **flipcoin**).
 The command contain '$' as command separator.

-  vconfig haveEnchantmentMedaillon
+  vconfig haveenchantmentmedaillon
     Toggles whether you have the Medaillon of Enchantment or not.